 For Dina Hofmann, the wonder of the cloud is easy to describe.
-She first realized its transformative potential when she held her first smartphone in her hand.
+She first realised its transformative potential when she held her first smartphone in her hand.

 “Even being in the IT industry, cloud for me started as an individual experience, specifically when the first smartphones were released,” Dina says.
-“This was really when I realized, ‘wow this is the next big, if not biggest, technical revolution.
-I can access my data anytime, on the go, and on whatever device.’”
+“This was really when I realised, ‘wow this is the next big, if not biggest, technical revolution.
+I can access my data anytime, on the go and on whatever device.’”